Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Additional Numerical Experiments

-Figures~\ref{fig:comparisonPlot2} and~\ref{fig:comparisonPlot3} depict the regret and constraint violation for algorithms with the two price update steps for a step-size of $\gamma = \frac{1}{\sqrt{n}}$ (Figure~\ref{fig:comparisonPlot2}) and $\gamma = \frac{1}{100 \sqrt{n}}$ (Figure~\ref{fig:comparisonPlot3}).
-We can observe from Figure~\ref{fig:comparisonPlot2} that for a larger step size of $\gamma = \frac{1}{\sqrt{n}}$, Algorithm~\ref{alg:PrivacyPreserving} with an additive price update rule has a much higher regret and constraint violation as compared to the corresponding algorithm with a multiplicative price update rule.
-This observation implies the efficacy of the multiplicative price update rule in achieving good regret and constraint violation guarantees and motivates a deeper study of the regret and constraint violation bounds under the multiplicative price update rule.
+Figure~\ref{fig:comparisonPlot3} depicts the regret and constraint violation for algorithms with the two price update steps given an initial price of $0.5$ for all goods.
+We can observe from Figure~\ref{fig:comparisonPlot3} that Algorithm~\ref{alg:PrivacyPreserving} with an additive price update rule has a higher regret but a lower constraint violation as compared to the corresponding algorithm with a multiplicative price update rule.
+This observation highlights the fundamental trade-off between the regret and constraint violation metrics.
+Yet, we note that since the multiplicative price update rule achieves a lower regret (despite achieving a higher constraint violation) compared to the additive price update rule in Algorithm~\ref{alg:PrivacyPreserving}, our results motivate a deeper study of the regret and constraint violation bounds under the multiplicative price update rule.

-As opposed to the results obtained for a step-size $\gamma = \frac{1}{\sqrt{n}}$ in Figure~\ref{fig:comparisonPlot2}, we observe from Figure~\ref{fig:comparisonPlot3} that for a smaller step-size of $\gamma = \frac{1}{100 \sqrt{n}}$ the regret of Algorithm~\ref{alg:PrivacyPreserving} is smaller than that of the corresponding algorithm with a multiplicative price update rule.
-As a result, Figures~\ref{fig:comparisonPlot2} and~\ref{fig:comparisonPlot3} show that the choice of the step size $\gamma$ can be critical to the performance of both Algorithm~\ref{alg:PrivacyPreserving} with an additive price update rule and the corresponding algorithm with a multiplicative price update rule.